-US drugs firm Mylan completes $1.75 bln India buyoutDecember 5th, 2013 in Medications /
+US drugs firm Mylan completes $1.75 bln India buyoutDecember 5, 2013 in Medicine & Health / Medications

 US generic drug specialist Mylan said Thursday it had completed its $1.75 billion acquisition of a unit of India's Strides Arcolab, boosting its presence in the high-growth injectable drugs market.